Table of Contents

 Management of the music catalog and licenses required juggling the interests of many rights holders while maintaining a consistently great user experience.
 Getting this balance right is key to the long-term viability of any music streaming app.

 Allowing users to pay for a premium subscription unlocks a key revenue stream for music streaming apps.
-Implementing robust payment and subscription services is thus crucial for business success.
+Implementing robust payment and subscription solutions is thus crucial for business success.

 The music streaming app needs integrations with popular payment processors like Stripe, PayPal, or Braintree to accept payments from users.
 It must support major credit and debit cards as well as digital wallets.